ttn-freiburg/ttn-website/content/perso/_index.md

 ---
-title: "PERSONAL"
+title: "PROJECTS"
 sections_title: "Categories"
 #sections_order: "weight"
 #sections_order_reverse: false
 posts_title: "Projects"
 ---

-Here are the different categories...
+Here you find some of the projects our members and supports did over the years ...